HsiangHung/SQL/DB5_A_movie_rating.md

 ```
 note,  if without "AND a.ratingDate < c.ratingDate AND  a.stars < c.stars", the outcome is gives movives which are rated by the same reviewer twice.

 **(More recently) an alternative and much easiler query**

-Since at most each reviewer review the same movie twice, uust do
+Since each reviewer review the same movie at most twice, just simply do
 ```SQL
 select name, title
 from rating x join rating y on (x.rID=y.rID)